 Start your day with a ride or two on this magnificent, hand-carved carousel.
 Choose from 48 colorful figures and two chariots (one is wheelchair accessible).
 You'll whirl beneath a thousand twinkling lights as the band organ plays some of the happiest music on earth.
-Ride tokens are only $3 (less if you buy in quantities).
-A refreshment stand offers snacks and The Brass Ring Gift Shop has carousel-themed temptations for all ages.
-The Carousel is open February through December with extended hours from Memorial Day Weekend to Labor Day Weekend, as well as during the winter holiday and spring breaks.
+See the Carousel’s website for current hours, costs and special events.
+This is the happiest place in Southwest Michigan!

 333 Broad Street, St. Joseph

 In addition to holding the title of Best Pizza in Southwest Michigan, this popular spot is attached to the St. Joseph Amtrak train depot.
 This family-owned, Italian restaurant’s menu offers a delicious variety of salads, sandwiches, appetizers and a children’s menu.
 Gluten-free and vegan menu options are also available.
 Be warned, however, that the food is so good, you may need to order ahead based on wait times.
 Use the Yelp app to reserve a table while you enjoy all of the nearby family-friendly activities.
 Take a stroll on the pier, or walk up the steps and enjoy the view from the bluff.